paulmartin91/CardGame/README.md

 - ~~"undefined disconnected" logs server side at random~~ ✔
 - ~~All players unreadying stops the timer, but one player unreadying doesn't~~ ✔
 - ~~Blind cards not appearing when delt to other players, nothing in log~~ ✔
-- Blind cards still show when too many cards have been delt
+- ~~Blind cards still show when too many cards have been delt~~ ✔
+- Game names currently include any special characters

 ### To do...